0 - 0 - 0

 “The Vintage” Conor Fuse got his start in wrestling alongside his older brother, Tyler, as The Fuse Bros. in the fWo and DEFIANCE Wrestling.
 Now, off on his own for the very first time, he looks to make a name for himself in a one-player, singles campaign for the ages.
 Enter: High Octane Wrestling.

-Conor is truly convinced the whole world (and the wrestling industry in particular) is a video game.
-And is he wrong?
+Conor is convinced the whole world (and the wrestling industry in particular) is a video game.
+Is he wrong?
 You spend your whole life leveling up, gaining new abilities and progressing through each life stage, with the ultimate goal of becoming triumphant, winning a trophy or being recognized as the best in your field.
 But there are road blocks along the way.
-Many road blocks.
 Henchmen follow your every move.
-There are cryptic messages all over the place.
+There are cryptic messages everywhere.
 And if you’re lucky, you’ll only run into one or two bosses who are hell bent on not letting you achieve the next step on your path to success.
 Tell him wrestling is no different.

 Conor is one-of-a-kind.
-He’s a happy, energetic, mischievous athlete with incredible agility, fearlessness and cowardliness all wrapped in one (you did not read that wrong).
+He’s a happy, energetic, mischievous athlete with incredible agility and fearlessness.

-DISCLAIMER, do not get confused.
 Outside of the “game” tendencies in dialog and belief, Conor still has a mean-streak in the ring and he will take his wins and losses very seriously.
-This is truly not a game to him.
-It’s a way of life.
+This is truly not a game to him, it’s a way of life.

 Conor Fuse is here.
 He is ready.
 And he would like to play.